 4 Effective Tips for Mastering Remote Onboarding

-The COVID-19 pandemic has acted as a catalyst for change for the recruitment industry.
+The COVID-19 pandemic has acted as a catalyst for change in the recruitment industry and the labor market.
 While some companies used to offer work from home as a perk to the employees, it has become a norm in the current scenario.